AlekseiZhuravlev/Assignments-MSc/README.md

 I'm Aleksei Zhuravlev, I began my Master's degree in Computer Science at the University of Bonn in Winter Semester 2022-2023.

-Here I am collecting all the material that I have generated during the studies.
-Course related programming assignments, written tasks and lecture notes are organized in respective folders.
+Here I am collecting all the material that I have generated during my studies: course related programming assignments, written tasks and lecture notes are organized in respective folders.

 # Courses at the University of Bonn